awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-libraries.md

 The AWS Glue Scala library is available in a public Amazon S3 bucket, and can be consumed by the Apache Maven build system\.
 This enables you to develop and test your Python and Scala extract, transform, and load \(ETL\) scripts locally, without the need for a network connection\.

+Local development is available for AWS Glue versions 0\.9 and 1\.0\.
+For information about the versions of Python and Apache Spark that are available with AWS Glue, see the [Glue version job property](add-job.md#glue-version-table)\.

 The library is released with the Amazon Software license \([https://aws.amazon.com/asl](https://aws.amazon.com/asl)\)\.

 **Topics**